hichem-bessa/DTime_Interval_Estimator/README.md

 # Vehicle Side-Slip Angle Estimation using a Discrete-Time Interval Estimator

 This repository contains a MATLAB implementation of a **Discrete-Time Interval Estimator** for estimating the **side-slip angle** and **yaw rate** of a ground vehicle.
-The algorithm is based on the work published in the 2022 IFAC World Congress by **Hichem Bessafa**.
+The algorithm is based on the work published in the 2022 IFAC World Congress.

 > 📖 Reference:
 > H. Bessafa, “Discrete-Time Interval Estimator for Vehicle Side-Slip Angle Estimation,” *IFAC-PapersOnLine*, 2022.